orbitalquark/textadept/docs/manual.md

     local ctags = require('ctags')
     ctags.f12 = ctags.goto_tag

+You can automatically load a "language module" (if it exists) after opening a file of that type:

     events.connect(events.LEXER_LOADED, function(name)
-      if name == 'lua' then require('lua.extras') end end)
+      if package.searchpath(name, package.path) then require(name) end

-The only exception to this auto-loading prohibition is modules that have the same name as a lexer language.
-These so-called "[language modules][]" will be automatically loaded when an appropriate source file is opened, or when the module's associated lexer is loaded for a buffer.
+    end)

 **Note:** lexer language names are typically the names of lexer files in your *~/.textadept/lexers/* directory and Textadept's *lexers/* directory.